WaltersArtMuseum/api-thewalters-org/geographies-get.md

 ## Response

 Here is an example of a typical response.
+In this example, one geography item is returned, The West Indies.

 ```
 {